 Do not be alarmed that beginning within two weeks after therapy and extending as long as one year or more, the teeth may become sore, tender, or sensitive as the bone and ligaments around the teeth regenerate and become more firm.
 This is a sign of healing, but may also indicate the presence of a bite imbalance that may need to be adjusted.

 If you have any questions or concerns, please don’t hesitate to call us!
-Ridgewood Office Phone Number 201-447-0855
+Ridgewood Periodontal & Implant Associates Phone Number 201-447-0855

 Ridgewood Periodontal & Implant Associates

 Dr. Barabas saved my teeth- I cannot believe everyone with gum problems doesn't come for LANAP.